Kidding, Dam Raising and Milking

 I make a tea out of the birthing mix (see above), molasses, and herbal wormer to offer warm to the doe just after kidding.
 I also put a feeder with the 15 minerals in the stall with the dam right after she kids.
 I keep it there for a few days or until she shows no interest.

 I let the dam clean the kids - as long as the kids are breathing and coughing (to clear fluid) on their own.
 I will clear fluid and ensure goop is not near their face to inhibit good first breaths of fresh air.
 I really try to help the kids find the udder very quickly to get that colostrum.
 Definitely within the first hour.
 On my YouTube channel you can see a video of Faith as a first freshener.
 It is clear by her expressions during labor that she is not quite on board with the "motherhood" thing yet.
 I was concerned she might reject her kid.
-You can see in the pictures below her lovingly licking him and her awkward semi cooperative first nursing about 15 minutes after he was born.
+You can see in the pictures how she lovingly licks him and her awkward semi cooperative first nursing about 15 minutes after he was born.
 She came around and is a wonderful mother!

 Hay and Feed - I make sure the dam has an appetite and is eating.
 They get a serving of alfalfa and about 1 cup of grain with some sunflower seeds (BOSS) which they usually eat quite enthusiastically.
 I put out fresh hay afterwards and replenish their water.